Flow: A Modular Learning Framework for Mixed Autonomy Traffic

 \newCathy{

-The previous section showed that the modules presented in Section~\ref{sec:modules} could be readily composed to assemble a traffic scenario of interest and to rigorously assess the performance of reinforcement learning methods, regardless of the mathematical framework previously used to assess the scenario.
-This section goes beyond commonly studied scenarios and demonstrates that the modules can be configured to create new scenarios with important traffic characteristics, such as multiple AVs interacting, lane changes, and intersections, respectively.
-We present several scenarios to demonstrate the richness of composing simple modules and the insights that can be derived from training controllers for the resulting scenarios.
-The construction of larger networks with more vehicles or for specific traffic contexts is out of scope of this article, and are additionally limited by the computational efficiency and explainability of current reinforcement learning methods, and are important directions of research.
+The previous section showed that the modules presented in Section~\ref{sec:modules} can be composed \newCathyTwo{to study open problems in traffic control} and to rigorously \newCathyTwo{evaluate RL and model-based approaches}. \newCathyTwo{Additionally, the capacity of RL to optimally solve the idealized circular track scenario in Section~\ref{sec:mixed-autonomy-ring} provides motivation to build more complex traffic scenarios and study the mixed autonomy performance with RL.} This section goes beyond commonly studied scenarios and demonstrates that the modules can be configured to create new scenarios with important traffic characteristics, such as multiple AVs interacting, lane changes, and intersections. \newCathyTwo{While larger scale scenarios can also be composed, they are out of scope of this article, due to the sample efficiency limitations of current deep RL methods; this is an important direction of future work.} \newCathyTwo{Instead,} we present several scenarios to demonstrate the richness of composing simple modules and the insights that can be derived from training controllers \newCathyTwo{therein}.

-To demonstrate the ease of the proposed approach, we present only the differences in modules, relative to Section~\ref{case-study:mixed-autonomy-ring}.
-That is, modules not mentioned are plug-and-play from Section~\ref{case-study:mixed-autonomy-ring}.
-Most notably, in contrast to the predominant model-based control approaches for this class of problems, limited additional domain knowledge or analysis is required for the study of these more complex traffic control problems.
-In particular, the reward function, which is a critical piece of any RL experiment, is nearly identical to before: The primary term on system velocity is the same.
-Note, however, that the specific control cost varies, due to differences in control actions.
-All methods are compared against a baseline of human performance, as there are limited existing mixed autonomy results as we explore more complex scenarios.
-Results are summarized in Table~\ref{table:experiment-results-summary}.
-This set of experiments use a memory-less diagonal Gaussian MLP control law, with hidden layers (100, 50, 25) and \texttt{tanh} non-linearity.
+Notably, in contrast to \newCathyTwo{typical} model-based control approaches \newCathyTwo{to traffic control}, \newCathyTwo{RL requires} limited domain knowledge or analysis for the study of these more complex traffic control problems. \newCathyTwo{In contrast to sophisticated mathematical analysis, we instead need to design a suitable reward function, which does require some degree of trial-and-error.
+Ultimately, we selected a sensible reward function as before, focusing on system velocity and a secondary control cost term.
+The control cost will vary depending on the type of control action.}

+\newCathyTwo{For brevity, we describe} only the differences \newCathyTwo{relative to the modules described} in Section~\ref{case-study:mixed-autonomy-ring}.
+All methods are compared against a baseline of human performance \newCathyTwo{(IDM), as there are no known AV control laws for the following scenarios.} Results are summarized in Table~\ref{table:experiment-results-summary}. \newCathyTwo{Based on the findings of Section~\ref{case-study:mixed-autonomy-ring},} these experiments use a memory-less diagonal Gaussian MLP control law, with hidden layers (100, 50, 25) and \texttt{tanh} non-linearity. }